napari/island-dispatch/source/blog/roadmap_announcement.md

 contributing code, improving documentation, or helping shape priorities.
 Check out our [GitHub organisation](https://github.com/napari) to explore open issues and ongoing work, and consider joining our [regular community meetings](https://napari.org/stable/community/meeting_schedule.html) to connect with other contributors.

-If you represent a company interested in supporting or funding specific areas of development, holding a training workshop, or learning more about office hours please don’t hesitate to reach out to our operations manager, [Draga Doncila Pop](https://github.com/DragaDoncila), at draga@napari.org.
+If you or your organization is interested in supporting or funding specific areas of development, holding a training workshop, or learning more about office hours please don’t hesitate to reach out to our Steering Council member and napari Operations Manager, Draga Doncila Pop, at draga@napari.org.
 We're on the road to tackling this roadmap, and we're excited for you to join us on the journey!